abbrcode/abbreviations-in-code/README.md

 Keep in mind as your scope getting bigger (from very local to API) you should choose more descriptive names.
 For example *res* is good when you are using it only in the next line to see the result of something.
 However if it is a global variable then *last_log_save_res* is more appropriate.

+When speaking about API then establish a pattern of naming.
+For example in C: `namespace + module + action + object` (gui_label_set_text)

-If you are using only these abbreviations your naming become mode coherent, logical and understandable by other (even novice) programmers.
+If you are using only these abbreviations your naming become more coherent, logical and understandable by other (even novice) programmers.
 Use the *contex sensitive* abbreviations only in their context and avoide the ~~not recommanded~~ abbreviations because they are not clear or useless.

 ### Contributing
 * Please, create an issue or pull request to add new abbreviations or modify the existing ones.